André Bauer: Elections

 Bauer faced two primary challenges for re-election, and a general election in 2006.
-The first challenge was launched by Mike Campbell, son of former Governor Carroll A. Campbell, Jr. (R).
-Bauer also faced Dr. Henry Jordan, founder of the South Carolina branch of the Christian Coalition.
+The first challenge was launched by Mike Campbell, son of former Governor Carroll A. Campbell Jr. (R).
+Bauer also faced Henry Jordan, founder of the South Carolina branch of the Christian Coalition.
 During the primaries, Bauer portrayed himself as the underdog in this three-way race, despite being an incumbent.
 His opponents outspent him 3 to 1 in the campaigns.
 In the course of the campaign, Campbell received the endorsements of former President George H. W. Bush, a friend of his father, and First Lady Jenny Sanford, the wife of Governor Mark Sanford.

 The primary of June 13, 2006, ended with Mike Campbell receiving 47 percent of the vote, Andre Bauer 37%, and Henry Jordan 18%.
 As Campbell did not win a majority, he faced Bauer in a runoff election on June 27 for the Republican nomination.
 Bauer won the runoff with slightly over 51 percent of vote.
-He then narrowly defeated Democrat Robert A. Barber, Jr., a former state representative, attorney and lobbyist in the General Election.
+He then narrowly defeated Democrat Robert A. Barber, Jr., a former state representative, attorney and lobbyist in the general election.
 Bauer received 543,414 votes (50.08%), while Barber received 540,306 votes (49.79%).